With Apologies to Jesse Jackson: Plot

 Randy Marsh is on Wheel of Fortune and has made it to the bonus round.
 The episode is airing live, with his family watching him from the audience and the South Park residents watching from home.
 Randy has to solve a puzzle in the category "People Who Annoy You".
-He is given the letters R - T - S - L and E before asking for the letters B - N - G - O. This leaves Randy with only one letter to solve in the puzzle as it spells "N_GGERS".
+He is given the letters R, T, S, L, and E before asking for the letters B, N, G, and O, after which the puzzle spells "N▢GGERS".
 Randy has 10 seconds to solve the puzzle, but is hesitant to say what he thinks is the answer, not sure if it is appropriate.
-However, after Pat Sajak tells Randy he has five seconds, Randy answers "niggers", which shocks everyone.
-The correct answer is then revealed to be "naggers".
+However, after Pat Sajak tells Randy he has five seconds, Randy answers "niggers", which shocks everyone; the correct answer is then revealed to be "naggers".

-At school the next day, Cartman finds the incident hilarious and predicts Token will blame Stan.
-Stan attempts to explain to Token, insisting his dad is not racist, but merely ignorant.
-Cartman tries to goad them into a "race war," but Token walks away, frustrated that Stan cannot understand the impact of the slur.
+At school the next day, Cartman tells Stan that the event was "the funniest thing" he ever saw and that Token will be mad at Stan for Randy's actions.
+Stan goes to Token to try and explain by saying that his father is not a racist but is just "stupid".
+Cartman, seeing an opportunity to incite conflict, tries to get the two into a "race war".
+Instead of fighting, Token criticizes Stan for his lack of understanding how it feels to hear the slur and walks away.
+Cartman sees this as forfeit and runs away screaming: "Whites win!"

-Randy seeks forgiveness from Jesse Jackson.
+Seeking forgiveness, Randy visits Jesse Jackson to apologize.
 Jackson bends over his desk and tells Randy to apologize by kissing his buttocks.
-Randy does so and a picture is taken, which is published the news.
-Stan tells Token, expecting resolution, but Token retorts, "Jesse Jackson is not the emperor of black people!"
+Randy does so and a picture is taken, which is then put into the news.
+Stan seeks out Token, expecting everything to be better now since his dad apologized, yet Token is still mad, retorting, "Jesse Jackson is not the emperor of black people!", to which Stan replies, "He told my dad he was…"

-In light of recent events, the school invites dwarf author Dr. David Nelson for a sensitivity seminar.
-Cartman erupts in laughter at Nelson's height, ignoring pleas to stop.
-Nelson meets Cartman privately, only to lose his temper when provoked.
-Nelson assembles students to call Cartman "fatso" to teach him empathy, but Cartman laughs it off.

-Randy goes to Laugh Factory, where a Black comedian named Coyote Brown (who resembles Chris Rock) dubs him "Nigger Guy".
-The label spreads, isolating him.
-In an attempt to atone for his words, Randy founds the Randy Marsh African American Scholarship Foundation.
-Chased by a trio of socially progressive rednecks, he is rescued by fellow "Nigger Guys", including Michael Richards and Mark Fuhrman.
-They lobby the United States Senate into passing a law that bans saying the words "nigger" and "guy" within seven words of each other.

-Stan confronts Token again, claiming to understand after witnessing Cartman's bullying of Nelson, though Token disagrees.
-Butters brings word that Cartman is about to fight Nelson in the park.
-Despite Nelson's karate skills, Cartman easily gains the upper hand.
-Nelson departs, claiming he proved his point, which everyone quickly forgets.